Justin Connolly: Life

 Justin Connolly was born on 11 August 1933 in London.
 He was the son of John D'Arcy-Dawson, a journalist and author, and his wife Barbara (née Little).
 He changed his surname from D'Arcy-Dawson to that of his father's biological father in his early 20s.

 He was educated at Westminster School, went on to national service in the Army, and briefly studied law at the Middle Temple before deciding on a career in music.
 From 1958 he studied at the Royal College of Music – composition with Peter Racine Fricker, piano with Lamar Crowson and conducting with Sir Adrian Boult – graduating with a BMus degree.
 At the same time he had informal contact with Roberto Gerhard.
 From 1963 to 1965 he attended Yale University on a Harkness Fellowship, where he studied with Mel Powell.
 He subsequently taught at Yale for 18 months before returning to the UK in 1967.
 He taught for many years at the Royal College of Music, later moving to the Royal Academy of Music, retiring from teaching in 1995.

 Justin Connolly died on 29 September 2020, in London.

 Compositional career

 His music is published by Novello & Co (Wise Music Group).

-Performers of his music have included conductors David Atherton, Pierre Boulez, who premiered one of his orchestra works, Norman Del Mar, Sir Charles Groves, Roger Norrington, David Porcelijn, soloists Ronald K. Anderson, Jane Manning, Gillian Weir, Ralph Kirshbaum, Frederick Riddle, Bertram Turetzky, Harry Sparnaay, John Wallace, Susan Bradshaw, Stephen Savage, Nicolas Hodges, Marilyn Nonken, Chisato Kusunoki, as well as the London Symphony Orchestra, BBC Symphony Orchestra, Royal Philharmonic Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, the Nash Ensemble and the Pierrot Players.
+Performers of his music have included conductors David Atherton, Pierre Boulez, who premiered one of his orchestra works, Norman Del Mar, Sir Charles Groves, Gustav Meier, Roger Norrington, David Porcelijn, soloists Ronald K. Anderson, Jane Manning, Gillian Weir, Ralph Kirshbaum, Frederick Riddle, Bertram Turetzky, Harry Sparnaay, John Wallace, Susan Bradshaw, Stephen Savage, Nicolas Hodges, Marilyn Nonken, Chisato Kusunoki, as well as the London Symphony Orchestra, BBC Symphony Orchestra, Royal Philharmonic Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, the Nash Ensemble and the Pierrot Players.

 Connolly was highly regarded as a teacher.
-His students included Minna Keal, Geoffrey King, Andrew McBirnie, Alwynne Pritchard and Kevin Raftery.
+His students included Catherine Jones, Minna Keal, Jay Alan Yim, Geoffrey King, Andrew McBirnie, Alwynne Pritchard and Kevin Raftery.